ShadieKamata/alx-zero_day/README.md

-The project is quite intersting
+The project is quite interesting